insen/blog/_posts/2018-05-16-The-Selfish-Test.md

 * First, figure out the exact lines of code involved and
 * Some peculiarities with how windows user accounts work, especially ones setup as administrators.

 But at this point lets get down to sample code.
-Find below the relevant snippets of the progarm and the test code, well commmented, and hopefully, self explanatory.
+Find below the relevant snippets of the program and the test code, well commmented, and hopefully, self explanatory.

 ### The Program Code